 But then, coaching is not for our benefit.
 We offer our best effort to support clarification of the coaching recipient’s thinking, and his or her potential for progress toward resolution.

 This is by no means an exhaustive summary.
 My eight-day cognitive coaching training took place over several months’ time with practice assignments between sessions.
-Practice is key to getting better at coaching.
+Practice is the key to getting better at coaching.
 For each model I mentioned, as well as others, excellent books are available, and often training for aspiring coaches.

 Whatever model you find most comfortable for your own leadership style, I recommend finding ways to advance your own practice to provide the best possible support to those you may have opportunities to coach.Learn More: Click to view related resources.